noroadsleft/qmk_configurator/docs/deploy-windows.md

    4. Run `source ~/.bashrc` so MSYS2/MinGW picks up the now-added variables.
 5. Install the desired version(s) of Node.js using `nvm install <version>`.
    - QMK Configurator's required version of Node.js will be defined in the `.nvmrc` file in the root directory of the `qmk_configurator` repository.
-6. Configure the desired Node version using `nvm use <version>`.
+6. Configure the desired Node.js version using `nvm use <version>`.
-7. Install yarn using `npm i -g yarn`.
+7. Install Yarn using `npm i -g yarn`.
 8. [Deploy the QMK Configurator.]

 ----